 Manager for the Beacon Hill Institute's State Tax Analysis

-is an associate professor of economics at Suffolk University.
+is a professor of economics at Suffolk University.

 A specialist in the areas of economic development, international

 trade and taxation, he has lectured, taught and conducted

 research in almost 20 countries.